 Dr Stephanie Young is a Senior Consultant eye surgeon and Director of Ophthalmic Plastic & Reconstructive Surgery at Eagle Eye Centre.
+She is also the Medical Director of Eagle Aesthetics & Surgery, a subsidiary of Eagle Eye Centre.
 She has a special interest in ophthalmic plastic and reconstructive surgery of the eyelids, lacrimal system and orbit.
-She also specializes in periocular rejuvenation from Botox®, dermal fillers, eye-lid surgeries and brow lifts.
-She is also well-versed in General Ophthalmology and manages conditions such as dry eyes, tearing and cataracts, and performs screening for eye disorders like glaucoma and diabetic retinopathy.
+She is particularly interested in eyelid surgery for functional and cosmetic indications, and treats many patients with droopy eyelids, eyelid malpositions, double eyelid creation and more.
+She is also well-versed in General Ophthalmology and manages conditions such as dry eyes and tearing, and performs screening for eye disorders like cataracts, glaucoma and diabetic retinopathy.

-Dr Young was a consultant at the Ophthalmology Department in National University Hospital (NUH) and Assistant Professor with the Yong Loo Lin School of Medicine, National University of Singapore (NUS).
+Dr Young is an Honorary Assistant Adjunct Professor with the National University of Singapore (NUS) Yong Loo Lin School of Medicine and remains a Visiting Consultant at the Ophthalmology Department in National University Hospital (NUH).
 She has obtained Fellowships from The Royal College of Ophthalmologists (London) and Academy of Medicine (Singapore), won the Gold Medal and Book Prize in Ophthalmology, and received a Distinction Award for Ophthalmology-related research for her Undergraduate Research Opportunities Program.

-Dr Young is active in Oculoplastic-related research and has published more than 30 papers on the subject in peer-reviewed journals and several book chapters.
-She has also won awards including: American Academy of Ophthalmology Achievement Award (2019), Asia-Pacific Academy of Ophthalmology Best Scientific Paper (2018, 2019), American Academy of Ophthalmology Best Poster Award (2014, 2015 & 2017) and the Wong Hock Boon Society Outstanding Mentor Award 2017.
+Dr Young is active in Oculoplastic-related research and has published more than 40 papers on the subject in peer-reviewed journals and several book chapters.
+She has also won awards including: Asia Pacific Academy of Ophthalmology Acheivement Award (2023), American Academy of Ophthalmology Achievement Award (2019), Asia-Pacific Academy of Ophthalmology Best Scientific Paper (2018, 2019), American Academy of Ophthalmology Best Poster Award (2014, 2015 & 2017) and the Wong Hock Boon Society Outstanding Mentor Award 2017.

 She strongly believes in giving back actively to society and sits on the executive committee of the Singapore Women’s Association, and is the chairperson of its Singapore Visioncare Programme which provides free eye screening events for the community.
 She has also been on several cataract and Oculoplastic trips to remote areas in need of eyecare in China, Myanmar and Cambodia.